The infinitesimal characters of discrete series for real spherical spaces: Introduction

 is finite.
 In other words, there are only finitely many $\chi$-twisted discrete series representations containing a given $K$-type.
 For p-adic spherical spaces of wavefront type this was shown by Sakellaridis and Venkatesh in \cite[Theorem 9.2.1]{SV}.

 \item There is a simple relation between the leading exponents of generalized matrix coefficients attached to $\pi \in \hat G_{H, {\rm td}}$ and the infinitesimal character $\chi_\pi$ of $\pi$ (cf.~Lemma \ref{disc cover}).
 Further, twisted discrete series can be described by inequalities satisfied by the leading exponents (cf. \cite{KKS2} or (\ref{DS1})-(\ref{DS2}) below).
 The inclusion $\re {\mathfrak X} (\hat G_{H, {\rm td}}) \subseteq \Lambda_Z/ W_\cf$ then implies that all real parts of leading exponents are uniformly bounded away from "rho".
 Phrased differently, Theorem \ref{thm intro}(\ref{Thm intro item 2}) implies a spectral gap for twisted discrete series.
-In \cite{SV}, Prop.~9.4.8, this is called "uniform boundedness of exponents" and is a key fact for establishing the Plancherel formula for p-adic spherical spaces of wavefront type. \end{enumerate} \end{rmk}
+In \cite{SV}, Prop.~9.4.8, this is called "uniform boundedness of exponents" and is a key fact for establishing the Plancherel formula for p-adic spherical spaces of wavefront type.

+\item The lattice $\Lambda_{Z}$ can be taken of the form $\frac{1}{N}\Sigma(\gf_{\C},\cf)$, where $N$ is an integer which only depends on $\gf$.
+(We may use the integer $N$ from Theorem \ref{main thm}, which is the product of the integers from Theorem \ref{fundamental lemma} and Proposition \ref{Prop intertwining operators}.
+The latter two integers only depend on $\gf$.) \end{enumerate} \end{rmk}

-Theorem \ref{thm intro} will be used in \cite{DKKS} to derive a Plancherel theorem for $L^2(Z)$ in terms of Bernstein-morphisms as in \cite{SV}, Section 11.
+Theorem \ref{thm intro} is the crucial ingredient for the uniform constant term approximation for tempered eigenfunctions in \cite{DKS}.
+Thus it lies at the heart of the Plancherel theorem for $L^2(Z)$ in terms of Bernstein-morphisms, established in \cite{DKKS} and motivated by \cite{SV}, Section 11.
 Notice that the strategy of proof designed in \cite{SV} for the Plancherel theorem differs from the earlier approach where the discrete spectrum is classified first (see \cite{HC1} for groups and \cite{vdBS}, \cite{Delorme} for symmetric spaces).
 In \cite{SV} the discrete series is taken as a black box which features a spectral gap, and the Plancherel theorem is established without knowing the discrete spectrum explicitly.

 For reductive groups an explicit parametrization of the discrete series $\hat G_{\rm d}$ was obtained by Harish-Chandra \cite{HC}.
 More generally, for symmetric spaces $G/H$ discrete series were constructed by Flensted-Jensen \cite{FJ}, and his work was completed by Matsuki and Oshima \cite{MO} to a full classification of $\hat G_{H,{\rm d}}$.
 For a general real spherical space such an explicit parameter description appears currently to be out of reach and for non-symmetric spaces the existence or non-existence of discrete series is known only in a few cases.
 See \cite[Corollary 5.6]{Kob} and in \cite[Corollary 4.5]{Huang}.